kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 ### Cancellation of contributors loading

-Let's compare two versions of the `loadConstributorsConcurrent` function: one using `coroutineScope` to start all the child coroutines and the other using `GlobalScope`.
+Let's compare two versions of the `loadContributorsConcurrent` function: one using `coroutineScope` to start all the child coroutines and the other using `GlobalScope`.
 We'll compare how both versions behave when we try to cancel the parent coroutine.